imediasystem/Transport/README.md

 &nbsp;

 ## 👏 Thanks / Special thanks / Credits
-Thanks to my wife – for providing me with this task and for code review.
+Thanks to my wife – for her time, advice, encouragement and support in creating this project.